andrew/ultimate-awesome/README.md

 - [fucking-awesome-bigdata](https://github.com/correia-jpv/fucking-awesome-bigdata) - A curated list of awesome big data frameworks, resources and other awesomeness.
 With repository stars⭐ and forks🍴.
 - [fucking-machine-learning-tutorials](https://github.com/correia-jpv/fucking-machine-learning-tutorials) - Machine learning and deep learning tutorials, articles and other resources.
 With repository stars⭐ and forks🍴.
 - [awesome-nodejs-keynotes](https://github.com/damminhtien/awesome-nodejs-keynotes) - Awesome Node.js, key notes when learn Node.js, những ghi chú khi học Node.js :tada:.
+- [awesome-llm-prompt-libraries](https://github.com/danielrosehill/awesome-llm-prompt-libraries) - An index of prompting libraries for GPTs, including ChatGPT.
+Some of these are on GitHub and others are hosted externally.
 - [Awesome-Long-Context-Language-Modeling](https://github.com/davendw49/Awesome-Long-Context-Language-Modeling) - Papers of Long Context Language Model.
 - [awesome-one-record](https://github.com/ddoeppner/awesome-one-record) - A curated list of awesome resources related to ONE Record.
 - [awesome-seaport](https://github.com/DonFungible/awesome-seaport) - Developer resources to learn more about Seaport.